Who can use this feature?

 In bulk

 Both the Unread and Read issues tabs contain individual automation task issue cards if the issue is recognizable and belongs to an established category.
-Figure 4 shows an example of an issue card displayed within the side drawer.
+These cards include the name of the related account, a description of the issue and its solution, and buttons for taking actionable next steps.

 Figure 4.
 Example of an individual automation task issue card